brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 ---

 The Brief is an executive summary of all elements listed within.
-This should boil down to one long paragraph, devoting one to two sentences to each of the sections defined.
-Each section is then further defined in its own content.
+This should boil down to one long paragraph, devoting one to two sentences to each of the sub-sections defined.

 ### Audience

 Define the primary audience and any secondary markets.
 The more specific the better.
-You should be defining the age, gender, education level, social background, level of familiarity with technology, and any other relevant and defining characteristics of the audiences you are intending to building your application.
+You should be defining the age, gender, education level, social background, level of familiarity with technology, and any other relevant and defining characteristics of the audiences for which you are intending to building your application.

 Identify any members of these audiences you have had contact with, any interview notes or feedback summaries and a breakdown of considerations they have influenced.